 Alcohol-based sanitizers are good to use on the go or when you can’t get to soap and water immediately.
 “The sanitizer you use should contain at least 60% alcohol to be considered effective.
 When applying, use enough to cover the hands up the wrist and rub until completely dry,” said Harris.

 Without realizing it, people touch their eyes, nose and mouth countless times a day.
 Unfortunately, our eyes, nose, and mouth are also the main gateway through which germs enter the body.
-By practicing proper hand hygiene, we can help significantly reduce the risk of illness and successfully make it through the holidays without a trip to the doctor.
+By practicing proper hand hygiene, we can help significantly reduce the spread of COVID-19, a coronavirus disease.